Cascoda/cascoda-sdk/docs/product/howto-knxiot-devkit.md

 This guide will get you up and running with your first KNX IoT application!
 Little to no prior knowledge is needed, all that is required is to have the correct hardware, and to follow the steps of the guide exactly as described.

 This guide showcases KNX IoT over Thread by enabling the two devboards to talk to each other.
-At the end of the guide, and following configuration with ETS or the Linker, you will be able to toggle an LED on one devboard with a button press on the other.
+At the end of the guide, and following configuration with ETS, you will be able to toggle an LED on one devboard with a button press on the other.

 Here is the network topology that will be created as a result of the guide: